Battle of Kolberg (1945): Aftermath

 Over 80% of the city was destroyed in the heavy fighting.
 The battle was among the most intense urban warfare the Polish army took part in.
 Polish casualties were estimated at 1,206 dead and missing, and 3,000 wounded.

 On 18 March, the day the city fell, the Polish People's Army re-enacted Poland's Wedding to the Sea ceremony, which had been celebrated for the first time in 1920 by General Józef Haller (there was also a lesser-known ceremony on 17 March).

 Evacuation

 With the Soviet forces approaching in 1945, valuable equipment, most of the inhabitants, and tens of thousands of refugees from surrounding areas (about 70,000), as well as 40,000 German soldiers were evacuated from the besieged city by German naval forces in Operation Hannibal.
 Only about 2,000 soldiers were left on 17 March to cover the last sea transports.

 In media

-In 1945, Polish Film Chronicle made a short film about the battle.
+In 1945, the Polish Film Chronicle made a short film about the battle.
 In 1969, a movie was made in Poland, Jarzębina czerwona, with the battle for the city as its background.
 In 2005, a 25-minute Polish documentary film about the battle for the city was made.